GIP-122: Should GnosisDAO support the continued development of Gnosis VPN to bring it to market?

 Each improved iteration of Gnosis VPN is targeted at a different user persona, broadly representing an order of magnitude increase in the user base.
 Over the course of this project, and in keeping with the Gnosis 3.0 vision we would take Gnosis VPN from a proof of concept able to support under 100 users, to a service ready to support many globally distributed users on a host of different devices.

-To achieve this roadmap, GnosisDAO would invest $4.8m into HOPR over two years, in exchange for HOPR tokens at a 90d TWAP ending on the day of each installment.
+To achieve this roadmap, GnosisDAO would invest $4.8m into HOPR over two years, in exchange for HOPR tokens at a 30% discount to the 90d TWAP ending on the day of each installment.

 In addition, similar to GIP-98, 500 GNO would be provided to incentivize the onboarding of new node runners to bootstrap the service.